 Conditions that change the alignment and movement of the facet joints in the neck increase the risk of cervical facet syndrome, and include:

 • Injury (i.e. whiplash, repetitive strain injuries).

 Treatment for Cervical Facet Joint Pain

-• Stretching and strengthening exercises to help strengthen the muscles in the affected area and encourage proper body mechanics during movement.
+- Stretching and strengthening exercises to help strengthen the muscles in the affected area and encourage proper posture and movement.

-• Maintaining proper posture to keep the facet joints in alignment and reduce unnecessary pressure on the affected facet joints.
+- Maintaining proper ergonomics and posture to keep the facet joints in alignment and reduce unnecessary pressure on the affected facet joints.